enkidevs/curriculum/spreadsheets/intermediate/spreadsheets-shortcuts/spreadsheet-shortcuts.md

 In this workout, we will go over the best shortcuts that you can use later.
 Feel free to bookmark the ones you find most useful!

-This workout will serve as a "Cheatsheet" you can use when working with spreadsheets.
+This workout will serve as a "Cheatsheet" you can use when working with Google Sheets.

 The shortcuts are structured like this: